Human Amyotrophic Lateral Sclerosis iPSC-Derived Models - ALS Disease Models

 Our iPSC-derived motor neurons include mutations associated with familial ALS, such as C9orf72, SOD1, and TDP43, which cover a spectrum of pathological mechanisms implicated in ALS progression.

-These mutations contribute to various aspects of ALS pathology, including protein misfolding, oxidative stress, mitochondrial dysfunction, and excitotoxicity, providing valuable insights into disease mechanisms.
+These mutations contribute to various aspects of ALS pathology, including protein misfolding, oxidative stress, mitochondrial dysfunction, energy metabolism dysfunction, and excitotoxicity, providing valuable insights into disease mechanisms.

 Hyperexcitation Assays